zhill/enterprise-docs/README.md

 1. Clone the forked repo locally, with submodules to ensure the theme is available:
  `git clone --recurse-submodules https://github.com/<your_repo>`

+  If you cloned already, then update the submodules with:
+  `git submodule update --init --recursive`

 1. Run hugo for local debugging/dev:
 `cd enterprise-docs ; hugo server`